Buneishadieh/gallery-app/ReadMe.md

 This web-app allows the user to view teh admin's images while allowing the admin to add the images according with the following attributes: Location and Category.

 ## Setup/Installation Requirements
-* Live site can be accessed from the following link appgallery12.herokuapp.com
+* Live site can be accessed from the following link:https://appgallery12.herokuapp.com/

 ### Known Bugs
 Copy button comes out of modal in smaller screen sizes.